All Episodes

 She's a millionaire.

-She's throwing it out on a house.
+She's throwing it out of clean house.

 That's how capitalism works, Bob, you idiot.